-Students will learn about effective leadership techniques and strategies, including teamwork, trust, motivation, emotional intelligence and diversity to successfully lead and guide subordinates within the Air Force.
+Students will learn about effective leadership techniques and strategies, including teamwork, trust, motivation, and emotional intelligence to successfully lead and guide subordinates within the Air Force.

 Supervisor Tools and Resources

 Students will learn the various tools and resources available to supervisors to help them oversee and guide junior enlisted airmen, which includes developmental opportunities, standards and discipline, base resources and Air Force publications and forms.